hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-suspended.md

 * `13` and `14` for the *Edge-based N-scheme* (NERD), which is similar to `3` and `4`, but better adapted to tidal flats. **Option `14` is used in this tutorial** according to the recommendation in the {{ gaia }}.
 * `15` for the mass-conservative *ERIA scheme* that works with tidal flats.

-The options `4` and `14` should be defined along with the keyword definition `CONTINUITY CORRECTION : YES`, and enable a correction of vertical convection velocities.
+The options `4` and `14` can be defined along with the keyword definition `CONTINUITY CORRECTION : YES`, and enable a correction of vertical convection velocities.
 To this end, the keyword **CORRECTION ON CONVECTION VELOCITY** can be set to `YES` to avoid an overestimation of suspended load, especially in deep waters.

 The **SCHEME OPTION FOR ADVECTION OF SUSPENDED SEDIMENTS** can additionally be defined to either use a  **strong (default of `1`)** or a **weak (`2`)** form for advection.
 A weak form decreases {term}`Diffusion`, is more conservative, and increases computation time (read more in the {ref}`Telemac2d steady section <tm2d-fe>`).